heimlich1024/OD_CopyPasteExternal/README.md

 Open the script editor within XSI and load the script, make a new shelf, and then drag the script to the shelf, and setup a button.
 Do that for both copy/paste scripts

+### UNITY

+Two new menu items are added:

+[MenuItem("Edit/Paste Mesh from External %#v")] [MenuItem("Edit/Copy Mesh To External %#c")]

+Deleting pasted meshes will leak in editor (but adding a DestroyImmediate will break Undo...).
+A fix probably means creating meshes as project assets instead of scene instances.
+At the moment meshes are assumed to be in left handed coordinates.
+Export has a way to change this, but import does not.
+Multiple meshes aren't exported, only the first selected.
+In the future it would be nice to merge multiple meshes.
+Materials, bone weights, UVs, and morph targets aren't imported.
+Import always triangulates meshes.
+Unity does support Quads, so it would be nice to keep that topology where possible.

 # FAQ
 * How do I report an issue ?